 The District Council will also not normally take action when the offence that has been committed is so small or trivial in its effect that action might not be in the public interest such as; notifications of missing cats, or birthday greetings.

-Town and Country Planning act (Control of advertisements) (England) regs 2007.
+Town and Country Planning act (Control of advertisements) (England) regulations 2007.

 Communities and Local Government Guide for advertisers 2007